 Individuals with Autism Spectrum Disorder (ASD) have higher chances of landing a job if they undergo cognitive enhancement therapy.

-“I had a job as a cashier after I graduated high school but the administration fired me because I wasn’t reliable, they thought I was stealing money.
-In truth, I think I gave the money away.
+“I had a job as a cashier after I graduated high school but the administration fired me because I wasn’t reliable.
 Being a cashier was too much for me; all those sounds and the people lining up especially during rush hours to have their items punched in.
 I had to be on the move, and it was hard.
 Back then, I didn’t know I had autism and thought I was going crazy, or something was wrong with me,” she shared.

 Bleak And Hope

-The mother of three is just one of the many autistic adults who have a hard time landing and keeping jobs.
 Accordingly, almost half of the ASD adult population is still dependent on their families with one out of 5 unemployed.
-And the unfortunate streak stretches out to marriage with only 5% of the number reported to having been married.

-But one study offers hope to autistic adults who want to hold jobs and eventually have the capability to live independent lives.
+But one study offers hope to autistic adults who want to hold jobs and eventually have the capability to live independent lives with group therapy.

-While researchers say that both treatments are feasibly effective in anteing up the capability of an autistic individual to land a job, the mid-study results suggest that cognitive enhancement therapy work faster than counseling alone.
+While researchers say that both treatments are beneficial for an autistic individual in landing a job, the mid-study results suggest that group therapy work faster than one-on-one therapy.
 As Teresa Bolick, Ph.D. used to imply, “Securing assessment and treatment is even more frustrating for adults with ASD, their families and medical and developmental disabilities agencies.
 The shortage extends across multiple disciplines but the dearth of psychologists is especially striking given the multiple roles our discipline can fulfill.”

-Furthermore, the development exhibited by the individuals who participated in both therapies showed that only the mind-enhancing method has a significantly positive impact on autism employment.
-It is because of the 29 individuals in the group; a measly seven had jobs at the start of the study.
-But by the end of it, 10 of the 21 individuals who completed the program were already holding jobs.
+Furthermore, the development exhibited by the individuals who participated in both therapies showed that only the mind-enhancing therapy has a beneficial impact on autism employment.
+It is because of the 29 individuals in the group; a measly seven had jobs at the start of the study of group therapy.
+But by the end of it, 10 of the 21 individuals who completed the group therapy were already holding jobs.

 John Cutrone, LMHC, MCAP, CAS often says, “Being diagnosed with Autism does not have not to impact you negatively.
 People with Autism can live fulfilling and meaningful lives.
 It is about learning the tools and skills that can help lead to success.”
-Cognitive enhancement therapy is usually used to aid people with schizophrenia find and hold steady employment.
-The recent study showed that it could be employed to help those who have autism, too.
+Group therapy is usually used to aid people with schizophrenia find and holding steady employment.
+A recent study showed that it could be employed to help those who have autism, too.

-Because of the encouraging results, the team is undertaking a second, larger trial involving 100 autistic adults.
+Because of the encouraging results, the team is undertaking a second, larger trial involving 100 adults with autism.